Pratheeka-29/Secure-DSS/README.md

 ---

-## Step 3: Set Up MySQL Database
+## 🛠️ Step 3: Set Up MySQL Database

-Make sure your MySQL server is running.
-Then run the following commands in a MySQL client:
+Ensure your MySQL server is running.
+Use a MySQL client (e.g., MySQL Workbench or CLI) and run:

 ```sql
 CREATE DATABASE digital_signature;